Tax Reform Bill (HR1) and Americans Abroad: What Happened? What’s Next?

 Moreover, it appears that the treatment of Americans abroad may not have been entirely “thought through” in the context of other changes that were made.
 See below.

-A couple of additional points: (a) The 3.8% net investment income tax to fund Medicare and The Affordable Care Act, remains in place and continues to apply in a way that, for Americans abroad, exposes them to double taxation because they are not allowed to credit foreign taxes against it. (b) A same country exemption from the FATCA rules was not added to the statute.
+A couple of additional points: (a) The 3.8% net investment income tax to fund Medicare and The Affordable Care Act, remains in place and continues to apply in a way that, for Americans abroad, exposes them to double taxation because they (and others) are not allowed to credit foreign taxes against it. (b) A same country exemption from the FATCA rules was not added to the statute.
 It should be noted that this relief can easily be provided by the Treasury Department dropping it into the FATCA tax regulations.
 This would not require congressional action.
 (ACA has written Treasury Department asking that it do this.)

 There are some serious problems.